-In August 2016, National Grid announced that Vattenfall’s proposal for a 22 MW battery facility at its Pen y Cymoedd Wind Farm site in South Wales was one of eight projects selected to provide Enhanced Frequency Response service to the grid network.
+Believed to be the UK’s largest co-located battery with an onshore wind farm, the 22MW battery@pyc became operational in May 2018 at Pen y Cymoedd Wind Farm in South Wales.
+It was one of eight projects selected by National Grid to provide Enhanced Frequency Response service to the grid network.

 What is Enhanced Frequency Response?

 Frequency response helps keep the electricity grid system at a frequency of 50Hz.
 Frequency response is provided by different energy generators and storage technologies, but Enhanced Frequency Response is a faster form of frequency response.

 Enhanced Frequency Response is defined by National Grid Electricity Transmission as being a service that achieves 100% active power output at 1 second (or less) of registering a frequency deviation.
 This is in contrast with existing frequency response services of Primary which have timescales of 10 seconds, and Secondary which has timescales of 30 seconds.
 This is a new service that is being developed to improve management of the system frequency pre-fault, i.e. to maintain the system frequency closer to 50Hz under normal operation.